FixedEffects/FixedEffectModels.jl/README.md

 ## result
 `reg` returns a light object.
-This allows to estimate multiple models on the same DataFrame without ever worrying about RAM.
+This allows to estimate multiple models on the same DataFrame without ever worrying about memory space.
 It is simply composed of

   - the vector of coefficients & the covariance matrix
   - a boolean vector reporting rows used in the estimation